AWS CloudFormation Best Practices

 • 100 TB total storage; 35 TB available

-• iSCSI for VM hosts can be supported using Cloud persistent disks as it needs a block level storage
+• iSCSI for VM hosts can be supported using Cloud Persistent Disks (or Hyperdisk for higher performance requirements) as it needs a block level storage

-• NAS for image storage, logs and backups can be supported using Cloud Storage which provides unlimited storage capacity
+• NAS for image storage, logs and backups can be supported using Cloud Storage which provides unlimited storage capacity.
+For file-system access (NFS), Filestore provides a managed NFS file server.

 Business Requirements